9 Best Alternative Investment Platforms

 - Masterworks has 1+ million investors and over $1 billion invested.

 The most popular alternative investment is real estate.
 The U.S. real estate market alone is estimated to be worth close to $4 trillion.
-Of the platforms on this list, the best options for investing in real estate are Fundrise and Arrived.
+Of the platforms on this list, the best options for investing in real estate are Fundrise and EquityMultiple.

 How we chose the best alternative platforms